-Words & Interview by: Lex Perry Ignacio @lexgotnext
+Words & Interview by: Lex Perry Ignacio @xelyrrep

 Visuals by: Kris Villano & Raymond Manglo of @thevisualclub

 It was exactly a year ago when I was given the opportunity to interview one of my long-time heroes in the hard court.
 At that time, he was sporting a different go-to sneaker, playing for a different organization, and was yet to get married.
-I was rocking a short hair and nursing a knee injury then.
+I had shorter hair and was nursing a knee injury then.
 Shortly thereafter, a lot of changes immediately took place and advancements happened in-between so we had to delay the posting of the article.

 From then a simple project, Talkin’ with the Mob became an official segment about two months ago, and I knew that this was the best time to have my story updated and revised.
 For the third episode of this program, we’re finally featuring the man who dons the jersey number three, and it’s no other than the Tondo native, the league’s lethal weapon, the epitome of Angas – Paul Lee

 It’s often, if not always, the experiences in life and the influence of those who are close to us that help pave the path and direction of our life.
 It is the primary factors which matters most to us that create the biggest impact in our lives and push us to do more out of the circumstances present around us.
 For Paul, it’s the way his family lives and how they spent countless hours working thoroughly just to provide them their needs.
 Seeing that taking place while growing up, it served as his principal inspiration in life.

 Paul Lee started hooping at a young age.
 His love for the game was already inherent during the early stages of his life.
 From joining the leagues in their local community, his talent and brilliance in playing the sport has enabled him to play in notable leagues such as the NCAA, UAAP, and PBL before he played professionally in the PBA.